eduuh/blog/content/en/workshops/git/advancedgit.md

 The initialized repository is store at `.git` directory.

-Whey you **delete** this folder in a repository you actually blow up the repository, but you retains the files that were availble in the working area.
+- When you **delete** this folder in a repository you actually blow up the repository, but you retains the files that were available in the working area.
+  - What happens is that you ___lose your git history__

 > #### question: where are blob stored?